albertlinde/Legion/README.md

 ### Development

  - /applications contains example applications.
+    - Please only refer to examples/index.html.
+Other pages have working source but not updated textual content.
  - /framework contains legion.
  - /framework/client has client only code.
  - /framework/client/protocols has overlay and messaging protocols.